 - Increase Maximal texture resolution to 16,384 x 16,384.
 This reduces the total texture file count and UV islands while maximizing quality for large flat areas.

-- Change Style to Fixed texel size.
-This will provide consistent texture resolution for the entire model.
+- Change Style to Adaptive texel size.
+This will provide the highest quality detail in areas captured with more photos.

 You may want to increase the default Gutter setting to more than 2 if you notice black lines on your model.
-Increasing the gutter will provide more space between UV texture islands, thus reducing these line artifacts.
+Increasing the gutter will provide more empty pixel space between your UV texture islands, thus reducing these line artifacts.
+Increasing the Gutter setting will likely increase the texture count so only do so if you notice black lines.
 Below you can see a screenshot of an example asset using a gutter setting of 2 and 8 respectively.

 Note during Export: